DasJott/mkjni/README.md

 <br/>
 **Note: mkjni creates all files (and directories for java packages) in the directory where it is called.**

-## Example:
+## Examples:
-  **mkjni -v -t -c MyClass -j de.dasjott.myclass -l superjni *.vala**
+  **mkjni -v -t -c MyClass -j de.dasjott.myclass -l superjni *.vala**<br/>
+  **mkjni -c MyClass -l superjni -V --disable-assert -V --target-glib=2.32 -X -O3 -p gio-1.0 *.vala**<br/>

-You should be provided with a result like libsuperjni.so for this example and a Java file MyClass.java in your current directory.
+You should be provided with a result like libsuperjni.so for these examples and a Java file MyClass.java in your current directory.

 ## Bugs
 If you find bugs, don't feed them, so they'll die over time.<br/>